SmallSatGasTeam/GASBUS/README.md

 - [ ] Add known issues to GitHub
 - [ ] Start wiki entries on GitHub
 - [ ] Describe naming conventions of tasks and plugins
+- [ ] Update README.md to include the new task call structure

 Task Manager